 Fill and finish

-In pharma manufacturing, sterility and correct dosage is very important.
+In pharma manufacturing, sterility and correct dosage are very important.
 Because of this, the actual filling of the pharmaceutical product on vials, syringes or blister packages is a highly critical part of the manufacturing process.

-Because of this, fill finish has historically been an area with a focus on “proven solutions” and less innovation.
+Fill finish has historically been an area with a focus on “proven solutions” and less innovation.
 However this is changing due to shifts in the pharmaceutical industry.

-A growing trend towards small batch sizes is pushing manufacturers to increase the level of flexibility of aseptic production.
+A growing trend of small batch sizes is pushing manufacturers to increase the level of flexibility of aseptic production.
 Processes need to accommodate multiple products – products which are high in value, very sensitive, highly potent and produced in smaller batch sizes.
 This brings about a need for facilities that can provide more flexibility, decrease investment costs and increase productivity for smaller batch sizes (format change, cleaning, sterilisation, maintenance, qualification etc.).

 In addition, preventing particle and microbiological contamination remains as important as ever.
 Next generation biotech products will require state-of-the-art barrier technology for their aseptic fill and finish operation, since regulatory authorities to a growing extent demand physical separation of the product from the operator.

 Furthermore, due to their high value and/or high product sensitivity, new products typically pose major demands on the primary packaging material driven by quality.
 The core objective is to minimise the number of rejects during production.
 Other challenges are linked to the increased use of devices.

 Although not as critical as product filling, optimised assembly and packaging processes can be a crucial differentiator when it comes to price.
 Furthermore, pharma manufacturers also need to factor in new requirements for tracking pharmaceutical products across the world.